srishti-56/pattern-fink/README.md

-# Fink

-![Plaid Pattern client][client-img]
+# Fin Fast | Personal Financial Assistant

-This is a concept of Fink: a personal financial assistant that uses end-to-end [Plaid][plaid] integration, focused on linking items and fetching transaction data
+This is a concept of Fin Fast: a personal financial assistant that uses end-to-end Plaid integration, focused on linking items and fetching transaction data